intelligence38000/android-docs/src/pages/navigation/overview/navigation-ui.md

 title: "Navigation turn-by-turn UI"
 description: "Customize the design of your Android app's turn-by-turn navigation experience.
 How?
 The Mapbox Navigation SDK for Android.
 Click for docs and info."
 prependJs:
-- |
-  import {
+	- import {
     NAVIGATION_VERSION
   } from '../../../constants';
-  import AppropriateImage from '../../../components/appropriate-image';
+	- "import AppropriateImage from '../../../components/appropriate-image";
+	- "import CodeLanguageToggle from '../../../components/code-language-toggle';"
+	- "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---

 Mapbox Navigation gives you all of the tools that you need to add turn-by-turn navigation to your apps.